Syncleus/roes/lib/Arduino-Makefile/README.md

 all of the examples.
 The bootstrap script is primarily intended for use by a continuous integration server, specifically Travis CI.
 It is not intended for normal users.

+## Makefile Generator and Project Initialisation

+`ardmk-init` within the bin/ folder is a utility Python script to create a Arduino-mk Makefile for a project and also has option to create a traditional *tree* organization (src, lib, bin).
+It can be used as with commanline arguments or prompted - see examples below (append `$ARDMK_DIR/bin/` to command if not on path):

+* Run prompted within current working directory: `ardmk-init`
+* Create Arduino Uno Makefile (useful within a library example): `ardmk-init -qb uno`
+* Create boilerplate Arduino Uno project in current working directory of same
+  name: `ardmk-init -b uno --quiet --project`
+* Create Arduino-mk nano Makefile in current working directory with template .ino: `ardmk-init -b nano -u atmega328 -qtn my-project`
+* See `ardmk-init --help` for more.

 ### Bare-Arduino–Project